wonderlic/swagger-validation/README.md

 ```

 #### Validating an object
-##### As of v1.3

 While the main intention of this module is to validate the request passed into express via swagger-node-express,
 there are use cases where an object must be validated outside of a request (for example, if an object passed into a
 request is also used in other methods or during unit testing).
-To support this functionality, if the req object passed
+To support this functionality, as of version 1.3.0,
-into the validate function does not have one of the expected paramType properties (q, query, path, body, form, header,
+if the req object passed into the validate function does not have one of the expected paramType properties
-or params) then validation will be done against the req object itself.
-Therefore, this can be used to validate that
+(q, query, path, body, form, header, or params) then validation will be done against the req object itself.
-an object matches the swagger specification outside of a request.
-This follows all the same rules outlined under
+Therefore, this can be used to validate that an object matches the swagger specification outside of a request.
-Validate request object.
+This will follow all the same rules outlined under Validate request object.

 ## Installation